tim-nelson/ml_overview/README.md

 # Machine Learning Overview

 The notebook in this repository contains my Python machine learning notes.
-I update and improve my notes as I go along and use them as a reference for my projects.
+It is a work in progress; I update and improve my notes as I go along and use them as a reference for my projects.

+Resources used are mainly notes from Oxford University ML courses and the books Deep Learning with Python by Francois Chollet and Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow.

 ## AWS E2 Set-Up